dragonsinth/gaddis/README.md

 - `Display` statements only accept primitive types, not arrays or classes.

+- Local variables are never automatically initialized.
+  - Unconditional read before assignment will generate a compile error.
+  - Conditional read before assignment will generate a runtime error.

 - `For` loop variable expression is evaluated once on loop start, and again once per iteration.

 - `For` loop stop expression is re-evaluated on every iteration.